 Glutamine is an amino acid — a building block for protein — that plays a role in several bodily functions.
-There are two types of glutamine.
 L-Glutamine, the type found in supplement form, plays a significant role in transporting nitrogen between organs.
-(1) Some evidence suggests glutamine helps maintain a healthy immune system and positively impacts the gut microbiome (read gut health).
+(1) Some evidence suggests that glutamine helps maintain a healthy immune system and positively impacts the gut microbiome (read: gut health).
 (2)(3)(4) There are also indications that glutamine aids post-workout recovery.
-(5)(6)
+(5)

-- Best Glutamine Supplement: Transparent Labs RawSeries L-Glutamine
+- Best Glutamine Supplement: Swolverine L-Glutamine

 - Best BCAA Glutamine Supplement: Transparent Labs BCAA Glutamine

-- Best N-Acetyl Glutamine: BulkSupplements N-Acetyl L-Glutamine
+- Best N-Acetyl Glutamine: Bulk Supplements N-Acetyl L-Glutamine

-- Best Glutamine Capsules: NOW Supplements L-Glutamine
+- Best Glutamine Capsules: Now Supplements L-Glutamine

 Editor’s note: The content on BarBend is meant to be informative in nature, but it should not be taken as medical advice.
 The opinions and articles on this site are not intended to diagnose, prevent, and/or treat health problems.
 It’s always a good idea to talk to your doctor before beginning a new fitness, nutritional, and/or supplement routine.